geogenic/EDDI-Extra-Science/README.md

 - Extrappolation of provided data from Frontier's API to calculate sunrise and sunset duration,<br/> Koppen climate classification, and length of each year / day in Earth units

+- Derived surface conditions of non-landable planets

+- Unique post-scan and post-touchdown summaries, including soil analysis and duration of daylight once disembarked

 - Customiztion, including the amount of detail read back by EDDI

 <br/>